pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 ![](img/16.png)

-Now configure a terget for the this workflow
+Now configure a target for the this workflow

 - Go to the target Section : Execute on this target ==> HTTP ENdpoint ==> **Webex_Alert_Target**